A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Restrict network access to remote write receiver and OTLP receiver endpoints
+• Restrict network exposure of the remote write receiver and OTLP receiver to trusted ingestion sources only.

 Patch Information